Long Lake, New York: History

 The town was settled circa 1833 by Joel Plumley, a native of Vermont.

 The town of Long Lake was formed in 1837 from sections of the towns of Arietta, Morehouse, Lake Pleasant, and Wells.
 In 1861, the town was increased by additions from Arietta, Lake Pleasant, and Morehouse.

 Long Lake is part of the 1.1 million acres (4,500 km^{2}) acquired from the Mohawk nation as part of the 1771 Totten and Crossfield Purchase.
 Long Lake is a glacial widening of the Raquette River and is part of the water route that connects the Fulton Chain Lakes with the Saint Lawrence River drainage.
 This route was frequently traveled by guideboat in the mid-late 19th century.
 At that time, "a typical trip might start at the Saranacs from which a party could make its way to the Raquette River via Indian Carry and Stoney Creek."
 The trip continued "via the lakes accessible from it— Long, Raquette, Forked, Blue and Tupper."
 Settled by the 1830s, Long Lake was isolated, except by water, until William Seward Webb's Mohawk and Malone Railway was built through what was then known as Long Lake West in 1892.
 Long Lake and Long Lake West were connected by a stage route.
 The Mohawk & Malone Railway was taken over by the New York Central and Hudson River Railroad in 1894, and was merged into the New York Central Railroad in 1913.
 Passenger rail service on the NYC ended on April 24, 1965.
 The town of Long Lake West was later renamed Sabattis, after Peter Sabattis and his son Mitchell Sabattis, the Abenaki Indian guides who came down from Canada and first settled in this area, followed by a long line of their offspring and family.

-Long Lake West was the site of a fire that destroyed most of the town in 1908.
+Long Lake West was the site of a fire that destroyed most of the town in 1908, doing 130,000 dollars of damage.
+A fire train arrived and saved the inhabitants with 15 minutes to spare.

 Long Lake is the starting point of the Roosevelt-Marcy Trail.
 On September 14, 1901 Theodore Roosevelt was climbing Mount Marcy when he got word that President William McKinley, who had been shot two weeks before in Buffalo, but had been expected to improve, had taken a serious turn for the worse.

 Roosevelt rushed down 10 mi from his campsite at Lake Tear of the Clouds to the closest town and telephone, which was outside of Newcomb, approximately 15 mi east of Long Lake.
 From there he took a legendary midnight stagecoach ride to the closest train station 26 mi to the south, at North Creek, where he learned that McKinley had died.
 Roosevelt was sworn in at Buffalo.